Skip to content

 3 - Object

-Id of the object to be used for an action.
-Rapise provides set of predefined global objects and objects recorded/learned from the AUT.
+The ID of the object to be used for an action.
+Rapise provides a set of predefined global objects and objects recorded or learned from the AUT.

 4 - Action